Sony Music: 2008–present: Sony Music revival and restructuring

 From 2009 to 2020, Sony owned 50% of Syco Entertainment, which operates some of the world's most successful reality TV formats, including Got Talent and The X Factor with Simon Cowell.
 Cowell acquired Sony's stake in 2020.

 Doug Morris, who was head of Warner Music Group, and later Universal Music, became chairman and CEO of Sony Music Entertainment on July 1, 2011.
-Sony Music underwent restructuring upon Morris' arrival; with some artists switching labels while other labels were eliminated altogether.
+Sony Music underwent restructuring upon Morris's arrival; with some artists switching labels and other labels eliminated.

 In June 2012, a consortium led by Sony/ATV acquired EMI Music Publishing, making Sony/ATV the world's largest music publisher at the time.
 This acquisition also reunited the common ownership of pre-1986 CBS Songs (as SBK Songs) catalog to Sony/ATV.

 Rob Stringer became CEO of Sony Music Entertainment on April 1, 2017.
 He previously served as chairman and CEO of Columbia Records.